ThongDang251999/CSCI3916--ThongDang-HW4/README.md

 ## Requirements Implemented

 1. **JWT Auth Protected Routes**: All routes are protected with JWT authentication.
-2. **Movie model with imageUrl**: The Movie schema includes an imageUrl field.
+2. **Movie model with imageUrl**: The Movie schema includes an imageUrl field with default value.
-3. **Aggregation of Average Rating**: Using MongoDB's aggregation framework to compute average ratings.
+3. **Aggregation of Average Rating**: Using MongoDB's $lookup and $avg for calculating average ratings.
-4. **/movies?reviews=true sorted by rating**: Endpoint returns movies sorted by average rating.
+4. **/movies?reviews=true sorted by rating**: Endpoint returns movies with reviews, sorted by average rating.
-5. **Movie detail endpoint with reviews**: Movie detail route includes reviews and aggregated ratings.
+5. **Movie detail endpoint with reviews**: Movie detail route includes reviews and aggregated ratings using $lookup.
 6. **POST /movies/search**: Search functionality for finding movies by title, genre, or actor name.
 7. **Connected to MongoDB**: Using MongoDB for data storage.
 8. **Reviews.js and Users.js**: Database models for reviews and users are implemented.